rihck/java-11-certification/bookNotes.md

 	short _;             // a single underscore is not allowed
 	```

-	**Exame Tip**:
+:bangbang: **Exame Tip:**
 > var is not a reserved word, just a reserved type.
 It can be used as an identifier except as a class, interface, or enum name.

 ---
 <a id="c2-camel-snake-case"/></a>